boazbk/tcs/lec_06_loops.md

-The model of Boolean circuits  (or equivalently, the NAND-CIRC programming language) has one very significant drawback: a Boolean circuit can only compute a _finite_ function $f$, and in particular the number of inputs of $f$ is always smaller than (twice) the number of gates of the circuit.^[Since very NAND gate has two inputs, the number of inputs that an $s$-gate NAND circuit can depend on is at most $2s$.
+The model of Boolean circuits  (or equivalently, the NAND-CIRC programming language) has one very significant drawback: a Boolean circuit can only compute a _finite_ function $f$, and in particular the number of inputs of $f$ is always smaller than (twice) the number of gates of the circuit.^[The reason the number of inputs is at most twice the number of gates is because we consider gates such as AND,OR,NOT and NAND that each have two inputs.
+For different sets of gates the constant factor can be different.
 However, the conceptual point of being only able to handle a finite number of inputs holds for any model of circuits or straight-line programming language.]

 This does not capture our intuitive notion of an algorithm as a _single recipe_ to compute a potentially infinite function.
 For example, the standard elementary school multiplication algorithm is a _single_ algorithm that multiplies numbers of all lengths, but yet we cannot express this algorithm as a single NAND-CIRC program, but rather need a different NAND-CIRC program for every input length (see [multschoolfig](){.ref}).